Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-\textbf{4) Initial-Final Connections:} (radiation from color lines connected to the initial state): jet broadening in hadron collisions.
-This is one of the most poorly controlled parts of most MC models, highly sensitive to the treatment of coherence.
+\textbf{4) Initial-Final Connections:} (radiation from colour lines connecting the initial and final states): DIS and jet broadening in hadron collisions.
+This is one of the most poorly controlled parts of most MC models, highly sensitive to the treatment of coherence (see e.g.~\cite{Ritzmann:2012ca} for illustrations).
 Keep in mind that it is \emph{not} directly constrained by pure final-state observables, such as LEP fragmentation, nor by pure initial-state observables, such as the Drell-Yan \pt\ spectrum, which is why we list it as a separate item here.
 The modeling of this aspect can have important effects on specific observables, a recent example being the $t\bar{t}$ forward-backward asymmetry at the Tevatron~\cite{Skands:2012mm}.

 \textbf{5) Underlying Event:} Good constraints on the overall level of the underlying event can be obtained by counting the summed transverse energy (more IR safe) and/or particle multiplicities and average transverse momenta (more IR sensitive) in regions \emph{transverse} to a hard trigger jet (more IR safe) or particle (more IR sensitive), see e.g.~\cite{Field:2011iq}.
-Constraints on the \emph{fluctuations} of the underlying event are also important, and can be obtained, e.g., by comparing to measurements of the RMS of such distributions~\cite{Aad:2010fh}.
-Again, note that the UE is sensitive to the choice of PDFs~\cite{Schulz:2011qy}.
+Constraints on the \emph{fluctuations} of the underlying event are also important, and can be obtained, e.g., by comparing to measurements of the RMS of such distributions~\cite{Aad:2010fh} or by plotting salient quantities along an axis from low to high UE activity~\cite{Martin:2016igp}.
+Again, note that the UE modelling can be very sensitive to the choice of PDFs~\cite{Schulz:2011qy,Skands:2014pea}.
+Finally, the modeling of the UE should be \emph{universal}, hence the same UE model should --- ideally --- be able to describe UE distributions not only in inclusive-jet events, but also the UE in processes like Drell-Yan~\cite{Aaltonen:2010rm,Chatrchyan:2012tb,Aad:2014jgf,Alioli:2016wqt} or $t\bar{t}$ production~\cite{CMS:2013mfa,CMS:2015usp}.